Havelex/proto-portfolio/src/markdown/OverallFeedback.md

 absolutely great to work with, and despite only teaching us for just barely over half a year now, I have already taken notice of my English improving through her efforts.
 Her class is very educational, and she should be proud of herself and her effectiveness at such a young age. _(Except for that one exercise in the first revision paper.
-That was just diabolical.)_
+That was just diabolical.)_.
+Last but not least, I have to thank Jakob for being such a motivating and great friend.
+Without him, I would have not achieved what I did in all those years.
+Blud is a real one.

 #### Speaking